In this article

 The Advisory, Conciliation and Arbitration Service (Acas) is an independent public body funded by the government.
 The overarching aim of Acas is to improve the working life within companies.
 Acas improves company working by creating better employment relations, informally solving workplace disputes, and improving overall efficiency.

-Additionally, Acas offers free impartial advice to employees and employers on their workplace rights, rules and best practice alongside limited training to help employers resolve disputes.
+Additionally, Acas offers free impartial advice to employees and employers on their workplace rights, rules and best practices alongside limited training to help employers resolve disputes.

-If you are involved in a workplace dispute; you must inform Acas before you make a claim to the employment tribunal.
+If you’re involved in a workplace dispute; you must inform Acas before making a claim to the employment tribunal.

 What is the Acas code of practice?